My kids were doing who knows what.

 I lay curled up inside Scott's hoodie, buried in the bed.

-It had the smell of his cologne natural musk in it still.
+It had the smell of his

 I was letting everyone else around me take care of the children, take care of travel arrangements for family coming to his funeral, take care of phone calls, and visitors.